Enterprise-CMCS/cmcs-eregulations/README.md

 Proceed to <http://localhost:8000> in your browser to see the results.

+Run `make watch-all` to automatically compile your local changes to SCSS and JS so that you can see them in your browser.

+Run `make local.createadmin` to create an admin superuser for the admin portion of the site.
+Proceed to <http://localhost:8000/admin> to access the admin portion and login with the credentials you created in the previous step.

 You can run `make` to learn about other available tasks.
-Recommended:

-`make watch-all` will automatically compile your local changes to SCSS and JS so that you can see them in your browser.

-`make local.createadmin` will create an admin superuser for the admin portion of the site.
-Proceed to <http://localhost:8000/admin> to access the admin portion and login with the credentials you created in the previous step.
+For example:

-`make local.seed` will load data from the fixtures folder setting up a usable amount of data for local use.
+`make local.seed` will load data from the fixtures folder, setting up some sample data for local use.
 This data is not maintained and should not be relied on for any purpose other than development.

 `make local.stop` will cause the running Docker processes to stop without losing data.